berkyoskan/Autonomous-Catamaran/README.md

 This is a 3D Printed Catamaran Boat which can avoid obstacle with a complex LIDAR.

 All the printed parts required for this project is provided under the related folder.
+The electronic parts and connections can be found under schematic.pdf

 All the parts are printed in Ultimaker 3 (Extended), so at least 300mm is required in one axis to be ale to print it without any changes.